hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 ---
 layout: "docs"
 page_title: "OpenStack Builder"
+description: |-
+  The `openstack` Packer builder is able to create new images for use with OpenStack.
+The builder takes a source image, runs any provisioning necessary on the image after launching it, then creates a new reusable image.
+This reusable image can then be used as the foundation of new servers that are launched within OpenStack.
+The builder will create temporary keypairs that provide temporary access to the server while the image is being created.
+This simplifies configuration quite a bit.
 ---

 # OpenStack Builder

 Type: `openstack`

-The `openstack` builder is able to create new images for use with [OpenStack](http://www.openstack.org).
+The `openstack` Packer builder is able to create new images for use with [OpenStack](http://www.openstack.org).
 The builder takes a source image, runs any provisioning necessary on the image after launching it, then creates a new reusable image.
 This reusable image can then be